The Night Caller (1975 film): Reception

-The film was the second most popular film at the French box office in 1975, after The Towering Inferno.
-It was Belmondo's most popular movie since Le Casse (1972).
-It was also popular in Italy and Germany.

-It was released in the USA and the UK as The Night Caller.

 The New York Times said "it seems to be two completely different movies, neither of them up to much."

 The Los Angeles Times thought the action sequences "keep an otherwise routine film entertaining."

 Time Out said Belmondo is "piling stunt on daredevil stunt and risking his neck for a particularly silly story", and "desperately little of the film's energy" goes into the plot.